What should I do before coming to campus?

 All students, faculty, staff and visitors to campus are expected to know and follow the COVID-19 Community Standards, including the standard to Comply with the University’s Events and Gatherings Limits.

-As noted in the standard, for the Spring semester all gatherings or events on campus, formal or informal, may not exceed 10 people indoors or 25 people outdoors regardless of location, unless otherwise provided.
-Even within these limits, you must wear a mask and remain six feet apart at both indoor and outdoor gatherings.
+As noted in the standard, all gatherings or events on campus, formal or informal, may not exceed 100 people indoors or 200 people outdoors regardless of location, unless otherwise provided.
+Even within these limits, you must wear a mask and comply with physical distancing standards.

 Can I hold an event or gathering off-campus?